xStarbound/xStarbound/doc/lua/world.md

     },
     "regionData": {
       // Tons of tidbits for world biome regions.
 The most important values are these:
-      "worldSize" : [3000, 2000], // Redundant world size parameter.
+      "worldSize": [3000, 2000], // Redundant world size parameter.
+      "biomes": [
-      "biomes": [ // Each biome has its own parallax.
+        // Each biome has its own parallax.
         {
           "parallax": {
             "parallaxTreeVariant": null,